paul-asvb/vierzig-theme-demo/themes/vierzig/README.md

 There is an [`exampleSite`](//github.com/MarcusVirg/forty/tree/master/exampleSite) folder for this theme.
 Copy the file called [`config.toml`](//github.com/MarcusVirg/forty/blob/master/exampleSite/config.toml) to your websites root directory.
 Here you can customize some of the text and content on the website.

-### Change background

-You can change the background by replacing the banner.jpg file with your own image in the folder forty/static/img.
-The image must be in jpg format and the filename must be called banner.jpg otherwise it will not work.

-### Create new project/blog

-To create a new blog post, you can take advantage of archetypes and use the Hugo command:

-    $ cd hugoProjectDirectory
-    $ hugo new blogs/myBlog.md

-Replace `myBlog.md` with your own file name.
-You can also just copy the markdown files from forty/exampleSite/content/blogs

 ### Contact form

 This page is static so [formspree.io](https://formspree.io/) is used to forward the message to your email.
 Visitors can send you up to 1,000 emails per month for free.